-Calcretes are carbonate deposits that formed near the water table in arid lands as a result of concentration processes by near-surface evaporation.
-The calcretes are mainly associated with the palaeodrainage channels of the Pilbara and Yilgarn cratons and their associated orogens which together form the Western Shield of Australia (Beard 1998).
-Calcrete deposits of the Yilgarn region of central Western Australia are believed to have formed from the groundwater flow between 30-10 Mya when continued aridity produced salt lakes, extensive alluvial fans and dunes which assisted in fragmenting the river valleys into isolated ponds (Morgan 1993).
-In the northern river valleys of the Western Shield calcretes concentrated on the upstream side of the salt lakes (Morgan 1993).
+Calcrete deposits of the Yilgarn region of central WA are believed to have formed from the groundwater flow between 30-10 Mya when continued aridity produced salt lakes, extensive alluvial fans and dunes which assisted in fragmenting the river valleys into isolated ponds (Morgan 1993).
+In the northern river valleys of the Western Shield calcretes are concentrated on the upstream side of the salt lakes (Morgan 1993).

-Over 200 major calcretes are found in the Yilgarn and they provide habitat for a diversity of subterranean fauna (both stygo- and troglofauna), such as diving beetles (Dytiscidae) and a variety of crustaceans, including amphipods (Amphipoda), slaters (Isopoda), syncarids (Bathynellacea) and copepods (Copepoda) (Bradford et al. 2013; Cooper et al. 2008; Guzik et al. 2008; Humphreys 2001; Javidkar et al. 2015; Javidkar et al. 2016; Javidkar et al. 2017; Watts & Humphreys 2004).
+Over 200 major calcretes are found in the Yilgarn and they provide habitat for a diversity of subterranean fauna (both stygo- and troglofauna), such as diving beetles (Dytiscidae) and a variety of crustaceans, including amphipods (Amphipoda), slaters (Isopoda), syncarids (Bathynellacea) and copepods (Copepoda) (Bradford et al. 2013; Cooper et al. 2008; Guzik et al. 2008; Humphreys 2001;

+Javidkar et al. 2015; Javidkar et al. 2016; Javidkar et al. 2017; Watts & Humphreys 2004).
 The calcretes are generally shallow (approximately up to 10 m deep), but may reach depths of up to 30 m (Humphreys et al. 2009).